magknight/aviatorsDocs/docs/acars.md

 - Now you've done that, the same methodology also applies to requesting a METAR or TAF

 ### Request a pre-departure clearance
-- Ensure you are at an airport that is providing HOPPIE PDC/DCL
+- Ensure you are at an airport that is providing Hoppie PDC/DCL
-    - You can check the currently online facilities on the [HOPPIE website](https://www.hoppie.nl/acars/system/log.html) !!! tip
+    - You can check the currently online facilities on the [Hoppie website](https://www.hoppie.nl/acars/system/log.html)

+!!! tip
-    Locations that commonly have VATSIM HOPPIE services include EGKK, EGLL, EGCC, LOWW, EFHK, EDDF, EDDM, EDDH and EVRA
+    Locations that commonly have VATSIM Hoppie services include EGKK, EGLL, EGCC, LOWW, EFHK, EDDF, EDDM, EDDH and EVRA

 - Navigate to the MFD COMM page using one of the MFD control panels, and select **FLIGHT INFORMATION** in the top bar
 - Click **DEPARTURE CLEARANCE REQUEST**
 - Fill out the fields on the page

 !!! tip
     ATC FACILITY is probably the ICAO code for your airport if service is provided by DEL/GND/TWR, or the ICAO FIR identifier for CTR-provided services